The $49.1 Billion Opportunity

 ✖ Cross-vendor data unification

 Each vendor's AI only works with their own equipment data.
-A fab running ASML lithography, Applied etch, and Lam deposition has three disconnected AI systems.
+A fab running ASML lithography, Applied etch, and Lam deposition has three disconnected AI systems with different data models.

-When a lithography overlay error causes downstream etch defects, no OEM solution traces the cascade.
-Syntrixia's device ontology does.
+When a lithography overlay error causes downstream etch defects, no equipment vendor's solution traces the cascade.
+Syntrixia®'s device ontology does.

-Syntrixia is not a competitor to equipment OEMs — it's the platform that connects their AI together.
+Syntrixia® is not a competitor to equipment vendors — it's the platform that collects sensor data to integrate their AI together.

-We researched every adjacent solution.
-No commercial product provides graph-based, equipment-internal ontology for manufacturing.
-Syntrixia fills a gap the industry has acknowledged but no one has solved.
+No commercial product provides knowledge graph-based equipment ontology for manufacturing.
+Syntrixia® fills a gap the industry has acknowledged but no one has solved.

 Adjacent Solution What It Offers What It Lacks